 Creamy Cucumber Salad

 Did I tell you about the time that my husband burnt me with a hot grill basket?
 On.
 Purpose.
-(Except maybe not.)
+(Except totally not.)

 They taste the same as kabobs, but they’re a lot easier to manage.